lpabst/chess/README.md

     - else, allow user interaction
         - user clicks on piece
             - get available moves from state and set activePiece on state
-                - if no available moves on state, AND some move would result in check for same user, highlight offending piece in red and display warning message
-                - else, display available moves in blue highlight
+                - Display available moves in blue highlight
             - if user clicks on an available move for the activePiece, move the piece to that location *END TURN*
+            - if user clicks on the piece that is already active, remove it from being the active piece
             - else if user clicks on a different piece of theirs, update the activePiece to the new piece, and update the availble moves accordingly.
             - else if user clicks somewhere else, do nothing